metta-systems/libsss-rs/doc/spec.md

  * Congestion window size (expressed in packets)
  * Queue size (packets that have been formed, but not yet emitted over a wire)
  * Bytes in queue
- * Per-stream queue size (either bytes per stream, or unsent packets, both??)
+ * Per-stream queue size (either bytes per stream, or unsent packets, or both??)

 Notification should also be provided, or access for the following events (granularity of notification is TBD, and there should be no requirement on timeliness of the notifications, but any notification or status should include a best estimate of when the actual event took place):
  * Queue size has dropped to zero